faraz18001/Movie-Recommendation-System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - OpenAI for providing the GPT model
 - Facebook Research for FAISS
 - The creators of LangChain for their excellent library

+## Contact

+[Your contact information or how to reach out for questions/support]